chastell/triphthong/README.md

 To do
 -----

-* better edge case handling
-* make syllable splitter split into actual syllables
-* add support for other languages
+* improve #rhyme_pattern to pass Pan Tadeusz test
 * add Balladyna, Beniowski, Monacho- and Antymonachomachia to fixtures
-* improve #rhyme_pattern to pass Pan Tadeusz test
 * handle laur/laurka/laurowy syllable counts
+* update README with executable usage examples
+* add syllable splitter
+* support for other languages

 ---